Skip to Main Content

 Many online resources, including Ebsco databases, provide citation generators; however, these citations are machine-generated and must always be verified against the style manual.
 Capitalization of titles is often an issue.

-Suggestions from the Library Staff:
+Suggestions from the Library:

 Be sure to use some dictionaries of theological terms, like those found on the Systematic Theology page.
 These will provide some helpful definitions and even some additional resources to track down.